michaelyinopen/timeline/wiki/controlled-timeline.md

       timelineItemsSelector, timelineGroupsSelector
     } from 'selectors';
     import reducer, { init } 'myCustomReducer';
-    import CustomStateContext from 'CustomStateContext'; // for the import CustomEvent from 'CustomEvent'; // custom component to render an itementire state
+    import CustomStateContext from 'CustomStateContext'; // for the entire state import CustomEvent from 'CustomEvent'; // custom component to render an item
+    // CustomEvent gets the information of an event from the id passed in and useContext(CustomStateContext)

     const EventsOnTimeline = ({
       timeOptions,